List Of Best Places To Visit In Nyandarua County

 10. Elephant Hill

 It is located on the southern end of the Aberdare Range.
-It’s part of Aberdare Simbara, which is a series of hills that form the mountainous part of the Aberdares.
+It’s part of Aberdare Simbara, a series of hills forming the mountainous part of the Aberdares.
 When compared to Ol Donyo Satima, Elephant Hill presents a more challenging hiking trail.
-This makes it a favourite for those looking for a more challenging experience.
+This makes it a favorite for those looking for a more challenging experience.

 11. Rurimueria Hill